radimih/nixos-starter/README.md

 1. Updates the file **NixOS configuration file** (`/etc/nixos/configuration.nix`):
      - changes default hostname (`nixos`)
      - enables experimental features (`flakes`, `nix-command`)
+     - adds the `git` program to the system packages (`environment.systemPackages`)
+       > flakes does not work without this program

 1. Generates the user's **ssh key** if it does not exist